msu-sp20-cosc458/lecture-18-unittests/README.md

 ## Are you finished?

-Feel free to peruse these following articles!
+Feel free to browse these following articles!
 * https://jeffknupp.com/blog/2013/12/09/improve-your-python-understanding-unit-testing/ is a good post that covers the motivation and basics of unit testing.
 * http://stackoverflow.com/questions/5357601/whats-the-difference-between-unit-tests-and-integration-tests is another good explanation between the different types of testing.